 These are things we know by definition without observation.
 These are called tautological statements and are true because of reason not based on empirical facts.

 However, when we consider things like mathematics we have both.
 There are things we consider universally true like, 7 + 5 = 12, without observation based totally on our ideas of mathematics.
 However, at the same time we don't know for sure that it is true until we actually count and discover that it is true in reality.
 This is the foundation for scientific inquiry which as we know is always preceded by a hypothesis – an idea looking for a descriptive account.

 [ As an aside, this is how we think about management systems and validating outcomes.
-Management systems are models for how things get done.
+Management systems are based on models for how things get done.
 These are designed based on ideas, concepts, and categorizations of things in the real world that we are concerned about.
 How true a model is depends on several factors that include: resolution, fidelity, and effectiveness.
 This is why we need to apply the scientific method to update our models so that they become "truer" in the sense that they are more universally true.

 Validating outcomes is the act of proving our hypotheses.
 As an example, we can posit a hypothesis that increasing people's awareness of hazards reduces safety incidents.
 According to our models this is true and have evidence that has been true in the past under certain conditions for specific companies.
 However, what we don't know for certain is that this is true for all cases under all conditions.

 Verification on the other hand is the act of confirming that we followed the correct process for our experiment (so to speak).
 Many companies only spend time verifying procedures when they also need to prove (perhaps, continually) their hypotheses and update their models accordingly. ]